Pistold/BorderlessApp/README.md

 ## Known limitations / things to improve next

 - Matching is by **process name**, not window title, since titles change (level names, FPS counters, etc).
 If two different games share an executable name (rare), they'd conflict.
-- Games using **exclusive fullscreen** internally will fight this — make sure the game itself is set to "Windowed" in its own graphics settings first.
+- Games using **exclusive fullscreen** internally will fight this app.
+Make sure the game itself is set to "Windowed" in its own graphics settings first.
 - The tray icon uses a placeholder system icon — swap in a real `.ico` file for a polished look.
 - If you checked **Start with Windows** inside the app, that adds its own `HKCU...\Run` registry entry independently of the installer.
 Uninstalling via **Settings > Apps** removes the app itself, but won't know to clean up that entry — uncheck the box in-app before uninstalling to avoid a stale startup entry.